-Diabetes Studies Illustrate
+Diabetes Studies Illustrate Need for Education

 The State of Maryland recently conducted a study on the costs of providing comprehensive diabetes care, including education and supplies, for a group of Medicaid recipients who have diabetes.